-Professor John Wiseman is a Professorial Research Fellow at the Melbourne Sustainable Society Institute at the University of Melbourne.
-His other current roles include Adjunct Professor at the Melbourne School of Population and Global Health, Research Fellow at the Centre for Policy Development and Climate Change Policy Adviser, Sustainability Victoria.
+Professor John Wiseman is a Professorial Research Fellow with the Melbourne Sustainable Society Institute and Energy Transition Hub, University of Melbourne.
+His other current roles include Research Associate with the Centre for Climate Economics and Policy, Crawford School of Public Policy, Australian National University; Adjunct Professor at the Melbourne School of Population and Global Health; and Research Fellow at the Centre for Policy Development.

 John’s major research and policy contributions have been in the fields of social justice and citizen engagement; globalisation impacts; social, economic and environmental policy frameworks and indicators; sustainability transitions; and climate change risks and solutions.

 His current work focuses on the actions needed to drive a rapid transition to a just and resilient post-carbon economy.